syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 * Set custom fonts as fallback fonts for specific script types, including Arabic, Hebrew, Chinese, and Japanese etc.
 * Set custom fonts as fallback fonts for a particular range of Unicode text.

-N> DocIO internally uses user initialized or specified fallback fonts for Unicode characters during Word to Image conversion.
+N> DocIO internally uses user-initialized or specified fallback fonts for Unicode characters during Word to Image conversion.
 Therefore, the specified fallback fonts must be installed in the production environment or embedded in the input Word document (DOCX).
 Otherwise, it will not render the text properly using the fallback fonts.

 ### Initialize default fallback fonts

-The following code example demonstrates how to initialize a default fallback fonts while converting a Word document to Image.
+The following code example demonstrates how to initialize a default fallback fonts while converting a Word document to an Image.
 The *InitializeDefault* API sets the default fallback fonts for specific script types like Arabic, Hebrew, Chinese, Japanese etc.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}
-//Opens the file as stream
+//Opens the file as stream.
 using (FileStream inputStream = new FileStream("Template.docx", FileMode.Open, FileAccess.Read))
 {
-   //Loads an existing Word document file stream using (WordDocument wordDocument = new WordDocument(inputStream, Syncfusion.DocIO.FormatType.Docx)) {
+   //Loads an existing Word document file stream. using (WordDocument wordDocument = new WordDocument(inputStream, Syncfusion.DocIO.FormatType.Docx)) {
       //Initialize the default fallback fonts collection.
       wordDocument.FontSettings.FallbackFonts.InitializeDefault();
-      //Instantiation of DocIORenderer for Word to PDF conversion. using (DocIORenderer render = new DocIORenderer())
+      //Instantiation of DocIORenderer for Word to Image conversion. using (DocIORenderer render = new DocIORenderer())
       {
          //Convert the entire Word document to images.